BenThink/automation-main-bot/README.md

 Logic-Flow: main.js -> mainControl.js -> startBotActions.js -> logIn.js -> attack.js -> adventure.js -> donateGold.js

-*The bot is started from Terminal / PowerShell and performs multiple tasks, such as:*
+*The bot is started from Terminal / PowerShell (npm start) and performs multiple tasks, such as:*
 1. asks the user for username & password
 2. asks for the number of adventures / enemy's name / headless mode(true/false)
 3. asks to donate(true/false) -> if yes -> amount to donate